http://www.readwritethink.org/classroom-resources/calendar-activities/space-shuttle-challenger-exploded-20406.html

 In 1986, the Space Shuttle Challenger exploded, 74 seconds after launching from the Kennedy Space Center in Florida.
 All seven astronauts on board were killed, including teacher Christa MacAuliffe, who was to have been the first U.S. civilian in space.
 Hundreds of millions of people around the world watched the explosion on television.

-Since many students are too young to recall the events of the Challenger explosion, interviewing an adult about the events of that day is one way for students to obtain information while learning more about how to conduct an interview.
+Students will not have first-hand memories of the explosion, so interviewing an adult about the events of that day is one way for students to obtain information while learning more about how to conduct an interview.

 In groups or individually, have students interview a parent or another adult on the subject; then, have them share the information they gather.
 In particular, ask students to consider whether everyone interviewed had the same memories and recollections.
 Encourage them to hypothesize about possible reasons for the differences.

-Alternatively, ask your students to write about their own recollections of the Columbia disaster from February 2003.
+Alternatively, ask middle or high school students to write about their own recollections of the Columbia disaster from February 2003.
 Have students compare accounts of the events, again noting differences and possible reasons for those differences.
 Have students research another historic event from multiple perspectives.

 - The Shuttle Explodes